Nicole strengthens into a tropical storm, expected to hit Florida as hurricane

 Authorities said they were especially concerned about those now living in about 100 motorhomes in Grand Bahama after Dorian destroyed their homes, and about the migrant community in Great Abaco's March Harbor that Russell said has grown from 50 acres to 200 acres since Dorian.
 The previous community of Haitian migrants was among the hardest hit by the 2019 storm given the large number of flimsy structures in which many lived.

-The hurricane center said the storm's track shifted slightly north overnight, but the exact path remains uncertain as it approaches Florida, where it is expected to make landfall as a Category 1 hurricane late Wednesday or early Thursday.
-CBS Miami reported that Palm Beach public schools will be closed on Wednesday and Thursday out of an abundance of caution.
+The storm's track remains uncertain as it approaches Florida, where it is expected to make landfall on the state's east coast as a Category 1 hurricane early Thursday.
+It is then expected to track northwestward across Florida before moving into southern Georgia, the hurricane center said Tuesday afternoon.

 Officials in the Bahamas opened more than two dozen shelters across the archipelago on Tuesday as they closed schools and government offices in Abaco, Bimini, the Berry Islands and Grand Bahama.